Our COVID-19 Response

-- Travel by private snowcoach to Old Faithful and watch steaming geysers erupt against the snowy backdrop
+- Experience Fire & Ice in YellowstoneMake the winter journey to Old Faithful in a private snowcoach, and watch steaming geysers erupt against the snowy backdrop

-- Journey by sleigh across the National Elk Refuge for close-up views of the vast winter herds beneath the Grand Teton spires
+- View Elk on a Sleigh Ride in the TetonsTravel by horse-drawn sleigh across the National Elk Refuge in Jackson Hole for close-up views of the vast winter herds beneath the Teton spires

 Wolves, Elk, Bison & More on One EPIC Winter Wildlife Adventure!

-- A Small Group Enhances Your Chance to Observe Wildlife
+- A Small Group to Enhance Wildlife Observation

-- Take a Horse-Drawn Sleigh through the National Elk Refuge
+- Travel by Horse-Drawn Sleigh through the National Elk Refuge

-The National Elk Refuge in Jackson, Wyoming, provides, preserves and manages winter habitat for the nationally significant Jackson Elk Herd and for endangered birds and other big game animals.
-On a private horse-drawn sleigh ride, we’ll be able to get in among the elk for close-up photos of the thousands that winter here.
+The National Elk Refuge in Jackson Hole protects and manages winter habitat for the nationally significant Jackson elk herd and for other big game and endangered birds.
+On a private horse-drawn sleigh ride, get close-up photos of the thousands of elk that winter here.

-Our NHA Expedition Leaders have intimate knowledge of the Greater Yellowstone Ecosystem and its abundant wildlife.
-Your guide will be in constant communication with local wolf researchers, allowing your small group to have the most up-to-date, insider knowledge of wolf locations and activities.
-Our Expedition Leaders have been guiding in this region for an average of close to a decade, and they receive additional training and resources provided by WWF’s top scientists.
-We're proud that our guides are the ones called upon to train and teach new local guides.
+Our Expedition Leaders know the Greater Yellowstone Ecosystem and its wildlife intimately.
+They're in constant contact with local wolf researchers, obtaining the most current insider knowledge of wolf locations and activity.
+Our guides average a decade's experience leading trips in this region, and they receive additional training and resources from WWF scientists.
+We're proud that our Expedition Leaders are the ones called upon to train and teach new local guides.
+Expedition Leaders on our photo adventures are accomplished photographers, too, and they are eager to share their expertise and help you get the best photos.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.

-- Our Quality Guarantee Ensures Your Outstanding Winter Safari Experience
+- Our Quality-Value Guarantee Ensures Your Outstanding Winter Safari Experience

 With Natural Habitat Adventures, you receive our exclusive guarantee that clearly states that we will meet the high expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.

-Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat its worldwide travel partner—a designation that makes us exceedingly proud!
+Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat Adventures its worldwide travel partner—a designation that makes us exceedingly proud!